jonathanbgn/jonathanbgn.github.io/_posts/2021-12-31-timeline-transformers-speech.md

 ![A Timeline of Transformers for Speech](/assets/images/transformers-speech/timeline-transformers-speech.png)

 I'd like to cover here some of the most impactful transformer-based speech models of recent years.
 This list is not exhaustive as we recently saw an explosion of such models.
-I've done my best to compile a representative timeline, with a focus on self-supervised models and ASR-related solutions.
+I also focused mainly here on self-supervised models and ASR-related solutions.

 ---